nebula-orchestrator/docs/docs/use.md

 Configuring can be done either via envvars or via replacing the attached conf.json to one with your own variables, more info about possible config variables can be found at the [config page](http://nebula.readthedocs.io/en/latest/config/)

-# creating & configuring apps
+# Creating & configuring apps

 Let's say you want to create an app named "site" which hosts your website, to do that on your nebula cluster you will do the following: